 If your form aims to capture multiple fields, such as first name, date of birth, or country, place the email field at the top of your form.
 A form with lots of fields can be off-putting for users so you may also consider implementing a two-stage sign up process where the email is submitted first and follow-up fields are displayed on the next page.

 If your user types in their email address incorrectly, it can result in an email address hard bouncing and then it’s useless as it can’t be used for marketing.
 Some sites will offer additional functionality such as prompting a user if something is spelt incorrectly, such as ‘email@example.com’.
 Remember to clean your list for small errors such as this.

 Remember to test your form as though you are a user to pick up on any processes that can be streamlined.
 Further tests on the form may include the position or content surrounding the form to understand how and where users are more likely to engage with the form.

-Here a few examples, from various sectors and industries.
-See how they use the sign up form, how you could use their technique, or if you’d do something different.
+Here are a few examples from various sectors and industries.
+See how they use the signup form, how you could use their technique, or if you’d do something different.

 Retailer Asos include their sign up on their homepage, just under the fold on my screen.
 The clever part of this form, is that instead of including a subscribe button, they are immediately segmenting their groups based on preference ready to send out relevant messages to the user.

 2. The University of Manchester

 McDonald's uses a popup form to gather addresses as soon as users visit the site.

 More businesses are introducing popups or lightboxes to immediately capture data.
 Popups can have high bounce rates if not done right, but McDonald's are using this popup to tell the user about the types of messages they are likely to receive.

 When the user clicks the ‘subscribe’ button, they're taken to a preference centre page where they can enter their name and age and choose their frequency of email campaigns.